tracktownsoftware/NETReactorTest_DN45CrossAssembly/README.md

 **The Goal: All internal class names and members should be obfuscated/renamed.**

+*UPDATE: The issues below are fixed as of Eziriz .NET Reactor 6.7.7.5 - Demo Version*

 ```
 Note: The obfuscated assemblies for each test scenario are already in the output folders below.
 You can look at them without having to complete the test steps.